amgarton47/CS62data-structures/OnTheRoad/project/README.md

 result in terminating the program.
 If a trip request has an error, just skip that request and move onto the next one.

-Most of your work will be in filling out the methods in class `GraphAlgorithms`.
-The methods `graphEdgeReversal`, `breadthFirstSearch`, `isStronglyConnected`, and `dijkstra` have been described in the text, lecture, or lab.
+Most of your work will be in filling out the static methods in class `GraphAlgorithms`.
+The methods `graphEdgeReversal`, `breadthFirstSearch`, `isStronglyConnected`, and `dijkstra` have been described in lecture or text.
+For example with dijkstra, the algorithm should return a map that associates each vertex in the graph with an arraylist of edges in the shortest path.
-The interfaces often look quite ugly (just the return type on dijkstra is very hard to read), but try not to let that get you down.
-For example with dijkstra, the algorithm should return a map that associates each vertex in the graph with a pair of values: (i) the cost from the start node to the given node, and (ii) the last edge in that shortest path to the given node.
-Given this you should be able to compute the actual shortest path.

-The last few algorithms in this class have not been discussed earlier. `getShortestPath` takes a start and end node and uses the data calculated by dijkstra to return a pair consisting of the total cost of the shortest path from start to end as well as the actual path from the start to the end. `printShortestPathDistance` prints this information out as described below. `printShortestPathTime` is similar but for time.
-It uses method `hoursToHMS` to format the times nicely (as specified below).
+The last few algorithms in this class have not been discussed earlier. `getShortestPath` takes a start and end node and uses the data calculated by dijkstra to return an arraylist of the edges of the shortest path that connects the start and end node. `printShortestPath` prints this information out as described below.

 We've provided you with class `testGraphs` in order to provide some simple tests for these algorithms.
 (Of course, you should provide more testing to make sure your code is correct.
 Think `JUnit`!)
 We will want you